Ages 3 & older, with parents*

 Music and Movement Class (parents and children)

 August 29 and September 5, 7 to 9pm

 How to Enroll

-Submit a completed registration form before August 15.
+Submit a completed registration form and $20 registration fee before August 1, 2023.
 Crowden will contact registrants to schedule a brief placement interview.
 Availability is limited and placements are not guaranteed.